Welcome to today's edition of the Rush 24-7 podcast.

 So if there's anything today that just drives you insane, oh, what's wrong with that fill-in boy?

-Uh get back with me uh tomorrow.
+Get back with me tomorrow.

-1-800-282-2882 if you're just joining us.
+All righty, 1-800-282-2882 if you're just joining us.

-We've got some good healthy 2012 talk underway.
+Got some good healthy 2012 talk underway.

-Probably need to do some debt ceiling talks, and where do you want the line drawn in that uh the enormous mountain of sand?
+And where do you want the line drawn in that enormous mountain of sand?

-Always go to Rush Limbaugh.com, even when Rush is not here, because there's always great stuff there.
+Always go to rushlimbaugh.com, even when Rush is not here, because there's always great stuff there.

 Let us head to Macon, Georgia.